Thermodynamics of quantum oscillators: Numerical applications

 Figures \ref{fig4} and \ref{fig5} display the average energy and specific heat per oscillator, respectively, as functions of $\beta$ for $N = 10$.
 The PIMC results for $n = 30$, $40$, $60$, and $80$ are shown together with the curves obtained using our approximate formula for comparison.
-Error bars on the PIMC data are smaller than the symbol size and are therefore not visible.

 For the average energy, the finite-$n$ biases are relatively small for all temperatures at the scale of the figure, and our approximate curve closely follows the PIMC results.
 A magnified view of the curves is provided in the inset, where we focus on the low-temperature regime ($\beta > 3.5$), where the approximation error of our formula is expected to be maximal.
 The PIMC results for various $n$ values have been extrapolated to $n \to \infty$ using a quadratic fit.
-Notably, individual PIMC curves at finite $n$ do not exhibit the expected saturation behavior as the temperature goes to zero and have, instead, a spurious linear decreasing behavior.
-Only, the extrapolated curve displays this correct asymptotic behavior.
-Remarkably, our approximate expression for the average energy captures this saturation and remains remarkably parallel to the extrapolated exact PIMC curve over the entire temperature range.
-For the specific heat, a stronger dependence on the Trotter number $n$ is observed at low temperatures.
-As for the average energy, extrapolation yields a meaningful "exact" numerical curve that correctly converges to zero at low temperatures.
-At finite $n$, The PIMC curves display an unphysical minimum and increase indefinitely at small temperatures.
-As expected from the fact that the error in the approximate energy curve was nearly independent of the temperature, a remarkably accurate approximate curve for the specific heat is obtained with our formula.
+Notably, individual PIMC curves at finite $n$ exhibit a completely unphysical behavior as a function of the temperature: the expected saturation behavior at small temperature is absent and, instead, a spurious linear decreasing behavior is observed.
+Only, the extrapolated PIMC curve displays the correct asymptotic behavior.
+Remarkably, our approximate expression for the average energy correctly captures this saturation.
+Furthermore, the curve remains remarkably parallel to the extrapolated exact PIMC curve over the entire temperature range.
+This is a very satisfactory result since physically we are in most cases interested in the global behavior of the energy and not its absolute value.